 Funder: U.S. Mission to Ethiopia

-Summary: Supports projects that strengthen U.S.–Africa trade and investment ties, expand opportunities for U.S. businesses, and promote U.S. commercial engagement in African markets.
+Summary: Supports projects that strengthen U.S.–Africa trade and investment ties and expand opportunities for U.S. businesses in African markets.

-This grant opportunity, offered by the U.S. Mission to Ethiopia, aims to advance U.S. commercial diplomacy by fostering stronger trade and investment connections between the United States and African Union (AU) member states.
-With a focus on overcoming barriers such as limited awareness of American business practices and insufficient business networks, the program seeks proposals that will expand U.S.–Africa trade, promote innovation and technology transfer using U.S. solutions, and increase economic opportunities that support U.S. commercial engagement.
+This grant opportunity from the U.S. Mission to Ethiopia aims to advance U.S. commercial diplomacy by deepening trade and investment connections between the United States and African Union (AU) member states.
+The program seeks proposals that expand U.S.–Africa trade and investment, promote innovation and technology transfer using U.S. solutions, and increase economic opportunities that support U.S. commercial engagement.
+Target audiences include business associations, private-sector intermediaries, commercial institutions, and other stakeholders that can facilitate and expand U.S. business engagement in Africa.

-Eligible projects should deliver measurable outcomes, such as new business linkages, memoranda of understanding (MOUs), commercial networks, and increased investment flows.
-Activities may include business matchmaking, U.S. expert-led commercial workshops, sector-specific engagements, and initiatives that address market access constraints for U.S. businesses.
+Eligible projects should demonstrate clear, measurable outcomes such as new business linkages, memoranda of understanding (MOUs), commercial networks, and increased investment flows.
+Example activities may include business matchmaking, U.S. expert-led workshops, sector-specific engagements, and initiatives to address market access constraints affecting U.S. businesses.